spsforks/google-sanitizers-wiki/AddressSanitizerOnAndroid.md

 NOTE: _[AddressSanitizer](AddressSanitizer) on Android requires a rooted device (either -eng or -userdebug build, or any other setup that allows editing the contents of the /system partition)._

-Android NDK supports [AddressSanitizer](AddressSanitizer) on arm, armv7 and x86 ABIs starting with version r10d.
+Android NDK supports [AddressSanitizer](AddressSanitizer) on arm, arm64 and x86 starting with version r10d.

 ## Building